Caroline Currid

-Caroline Currid (born 1980/1981) is an Irish sports psychologist who worked as a performance coach with the Limerick senior hurling team between 2016-2024.
+Caroline Currid (born 1980/1981) is an Irish sports psychologist who worked as a performance coach with the Limerick senior hurling team between 2016–2023 and again from 2025.
 Before this, she had similar roles with the Tyrone senior football team, the Tipperary senior hurling team and the Dublin senior football team, teams based in three different provinces.

 Currid has won seven All-Ireland titles in two sports while working with those four teams.
 Sean McGoldrick, writing in the Irish Independent in 2018, described Currid as "one of the most sought-after figures — particularly in the GAA".

 Early life

 Currid is a native of the village of Grange, County Sligo.
 Having worked in banking, she sustained a cruciate ligament injury in 2005.
 During her rehabilitation an interest in sports psychology began.
 She left banking and studied for a degree in psychology through the Open University.
 She then achieved a master's degree in sports psychology from the University of Jordanstown.
 With the Sligo football team, Currid won an All-Ireland Junior Ladies' Football Championship medal in 2006.
 She had lost the two previous finals.